jiho264/MyResNet/Readme.md

     ---

 ## 2.3.
-What is the best optimizer?
+Which Optimizer is the best?
-> 하위 항목 전부 다시 테스트중
 ### 2.3.1.
 Comparing on CIFAR10
 - ```Use MyResNet32```
 - ```All batch = 128```